Cyber-readiness: Meeting CMMC mandates

 Whenever implementation begins, contractors will need a DoD-approved CMMC contract clause in your agreements for the DoD’s new product and service acquisitions.

-There are different levels of CMMC certification, and you’ll have to keep your certification at that level throughout the contract’s life, said HORNE Account Specialist Sarah Duncan.
+There are different levels of CMMC certification, and you’ll have to keep your certification at that level throughout the contract’s life.

-“Many people I talk to think that 2025 is so far away.
-But it’s important to remember that the CMMC is based on a maturity model,” Duncan said.
-“It’s vital that you put cybersecurity processes and controls in place to meet the CMMC at least six months before that date.
+It is important to remember that the CMMC is based on a maturity model and that it’s vital that you put cybersecurity processes and controls in place to meet the CMMC well ahead of expected final rule implementation.

-“We’re helping companies do the readiness work now, and we’re finding that companies have a lot of remediation to do.
+HORNE is helping companies do the readiness work now, and we’re finding that companies have a lot of remediation to do.
 That could take a while.
-We want to make sure no one is missing out on these big contracts they have,” she said.
+We want to make sure no one is missing out on contracts due to lack of CMMC compliance.

 Is CMMC required for your business?